John J. Pershing: African American units

+General of the Armies of the United States John Pershing and Col. Harry Cootes, commander of Fort Myer, review the Machine Gun Troop of the 10th Cavalry Regiment upon its posting to Fort Myer in 1931.

 Under civilian control of the military, Pershing adhered to the racial policies of President Woodrow Wilson, Secretary of War Newton D. Baker, and southern Democrats who promoted the "separate but equal" doctrine.
 African-American "Buffalo Soldiers" units were not allowed to participate with the American Expeditionary Forces (AEF) during the war, but experienced non-commissioned officers were provided to other segregated black units for combat service – such as the 317th Engineer Battalion.
 The American Buffalo Soldiers of the 92nd and 93rd Infantry Divisions were the first American soldiers to fight in France in 1918, but they did so under French command as Pershing had detached them from the AEF to get them into action.
 Most regiments of the 92nd and all of the 93rd would continue to fight under French command for the duration of the war.